Laserphile/JS-Telecortex-2-Server/README.md

 ## OSX setup

-This will not run on OSX.
-You need spidev for pi-spi to work
+This will only work as a PBX server on OSX.
+You need `/dev/spidev...` for `pi-spi` to work.

 ### Balena dev setup